JamesCooteUK/SharpSphere/README.md

 ## Version History
 - 1.0 - Initial Release
 - 2.0 - Added supported for pass-through authentication using SSPI.
+- 2.1 - Added support for Linux target VMs with --linux, and added a --verbose flag for listing vCenter users and groups

 ## Introduction
 SharpSphere gives red teamers the ability to easily interact with the guest operating systems of virtual machines managed by vCenter.
 It uses the vSphere Web Services API and exposes the following functions: